Short-time statistics of extinction and blowup in reaction kinetics: Annihilation

-This example clearly shows the advantages of the time-dependent WKB method: it provides the optimal path of the process, captures the leading-order behavior of the $\mathcal{P}(T\ll \bar{T})$ tail, and is easily implementable.
-Its disadvantage is that it misses the important (large) prefactor.
-We will now show how to reproduce the latter by employing the leading and subleading WKB formalism in the Laplace space.
+} We will now show how to reproduce the latter by employing the leading and subleading WKB formalism in the Laplace space.
 Thus, we return to Eq.~(\ref{annihilation_laplace}) and pretend that we do not know its exact solution.
 We make the WKB ansatz

 assume that $S_0 \gg S_1$ and exploit the large parameters $s\gg 1$ (short times) and $m\gg 1$ (large population size).
 As a result, $S_0$ and $S_1$ can be expanded as and

 where the primes denote derivatives with respect to $m$.
 Applying these to Eq.~(\ref{annihilation_laplace}) we obtain in the leading and sub-leading order: